Artificial hip joint in Mainz – Modern clinic and individual care

 Help through an artificial hip joint in Mainz

-The hip joint is one of the most stressed joints in our body.
-It bears our body weight, enables movement, stability, and mobility.
-If this important joint is permanently damaged by arthrosis, rheumatism, accidents, or other diseases, even everyday movements like walking, sitting, or climbing stairs can become a burden.
-The quality of life drops rapidly - both physically and mentally.
-For many patients in Mainz, the use of an artificial hip joint is the only permanent solution to participate in life again without pain and actively.
+The hip joint is among the most heavily stressed joints of our body.
+It bears our body weight, enables movement, stability and mobility.
+If this important joint is permanently damaged by osteoarthritis, rheumatism, accidents or other conditions, even everyday movements such as walking, sitting or climbing stairs can become painful.
+Quality of life declines rapidly – both physically and mentally.
+For many patients in Mainz, the use of an artificial hip joint is the only lasting solution to participate in life again pain‑free and active.

-Modern hip arthroplasty offers excellent possibilities to provide targeted help with individually adapted implants and gentle surgical methods.
-Mainz has established itself as a medical center for hip replacement, earning an outstanding reputation – thanks to highly specialized doctors, excellent clinics, and modern medical infrastructure.
-Particularly noteworthy is the combination of curaparc clinic Mainz and the internationally renowned hip specialist Prof. Dr. med.
-Karl Philipp Kutzner, who provide patients with the highest level of expertise, personal care, and the latest technology.
+Modern hip endoprosthetics today offers excellent possibilities to provide targeted assistance with individually customized implants and gentle surgical methods.
+Mainz has established an outstanding reputation as a medical centre for hip joint replacement – thanks to highly specialized physicians, excellent clinics and modern medical infrastructure.
+Particularly noteworthy is the combination of the curaparc clinic Mainz and the internationally renowned hip specialist Prof. Dr. med.
+Karl Philipp Kutzner, who provide patients with the highest professional competence, personal care and state-of-the-art technology.

-This comprehensive blog post answers all important questions on the topic of artificial hip joint in Mainz, explains the processes, backgrounds, and treatment options – and shows why Mainz is the first address for people who want a new hip.
+This comprehensive blog post answers all important questions on the topic künstliches Hüftgelenk in Mainz, explains the processes, background and treatment options – and shows why Mainz is the first address for people who want a new Hüfte.

 What is an artificial hip joint?
 Structure, function & materials

-An artificial hip joint, also called total hip replacement (THR) , permanently replaces the natural hip joint.
-The damaged acetabulum in the pelvis is replaced by an artificial cup, and the damaged femoral head is replaced by a prosthesis made of titanium, ceramic, or polyethylene.
-Modern materials like titanium alloys or ceramic ensure high durability, biological compatibility, and optimal mobility.
+A artificial hip joint, also Hip total endoprosthesis (Hip-TEP) called, replaces the natural hip joint permanently.
+In the process, the damaged acetabular socket in the pelvis is replaced by an artificial socket and the damaged femoral head by a prosthesis made of titanium, ceramic or polyethylene.
+Modern materials such as titanium alloys or ceramic provide high durability, biological compatibility and optimal mobility.

 Depending on the individual situation, different models are used:

-- or revision prostheses, when an implant needs to be replaced.
+• or exchange prostheses, when an implant needs to be replaced.

 The choice of prosthesis depends, among other things, on age, bone quality, activity level, and possible pre-existing conditions - and is decided individually by the surgeon.